 Practice makes perfect when it comes to brining.
 Everyone has their favorite, so experiment with it and see what you like.
 That said, the following is a good base from which you can start and see what works for you.

-Take a liter (1/4 gallon) of water, add 50g (4½ tbsp) of salt, and 40g (/3½ tbsp) of sugar.
+Take a liter (1/4 gallon) of water, add 50g (4½ tbsp) of salt and 40g (/3½ tbsp) of sugar.
 Stir all the ingredients together.
 Done.
 It really is as simple as that.
 This will be enough for around a pound and a half of smoked salmon, which can be cut into individual portions and left to soak for at least 12 hours.
 Do yourself a favor though, and prepare the fish night before so they get the full day.
 You’ll thank me later.
-Make sure you cook all of the brined smoked salmon on the same day for best results.
+Make sure you cook all the brined smoked salmon on the same day for the best results.

 Enjoy experimenting and enjoy your salmon!